-Source: Miner Management Consultants, 'Ontario's Labour Market Future: People without Jobs, Jobs without People', February 2010
+Source: Miner Management Consultants, 'Ontario's Labour Market Future - People Without Jobs, Jobs Without People,' February 2010

 What is the actual skill availability of Northwestern Ontario's labour force at the present time?
-Using the 2016 census and focusing on the prime working-age population ages 25 to 64, Figure 15 shows the percentage of the regional labour force who have post-secondary credentials.
-The skill levels of the prime working-age population in Northwestern Ontario regions are significantly lower than the skill levels of

-Ontario and Canada.
-The average skill level in Northwestern Ontario is also significantly below the current estimated skill requirements of approximately 70.2 per cent of all jobs (Figure 14).
-Focusing on the prime working-age total and Indigenous workforce, Figure 15 shows that their level of skills lags behind the current and future job requirements.
+Using the 2016 census and focusing on the prime working-age population ages 25 to 64, Figure 15 shows the percentage of the regional labour force who have postsecondary credentials.
+The skill levels of the prime working-age population in Northwestern Ontario regions are significantly lower than the skill levels in Ontario and Canada.
+The average skill level in Northwestern Ontario is also significantly below the current percentage (70.2) of jobs requiring postsecondary education (Figure 14).
+Focusing on the prime working-age Indigenous workforce, Figure 15 shows that the current skill level lags behind current and future job requirements.

-Figure 15: Percentage of the Labour Force Ages 25 to 64 with Post-Secondary Credentials
+Figure 15: Percentage of the Labour Force Aged 25 to 64 with Postsecondary Credentials, 2016